 OESC does not adopt, use or disclose a government related identifier of an individual (e.g. Medicare number) as its own identifier.

 OESC takes all reasonable steps to ensure personal information it collects, uses or discloses is:

-In the event OESC is required to use or disclose personal information the organisation will take reasonable steps to ensure that the personal information is accurate, up -to-date and complete as well as being relevant to th e purpose for which the information is being used or disclosed.
+In the event OESC is required to use or disclose personal information the organization will take reasonable steps to ensure that the personal information is accurate, up-todate and complete as well as being relevant to the purpose for which the information is being used or disclosed.

-OESC takes reasonable steps (both physical and logical) to protect the personal information it holds from interference, misuse, loss and unauthorised access, modification and disclosure.
+OESC takes reasonable steps (both physical and logical) to protect the personal information it holds from interference, misuse, loss and unauthorized access, modification and disclosure.

-OESC takes reasonable steps to destroy or de‐identify information where the organisation no longer needs the information for any authorised purpose, unless:
+OESC takes reasonable steps to destroy or de‐ identify information where the organization no longer needs the information for any authorized purpose, unless:

 OESC will not charge for requests to access personal information.